authup/documentation/src/guide/deployment/docker-compose.md

 ## Configuration

-The following example show different ways to configure and use the Authup service using docker-compose.
+The following examples show different ways to configure and use the Authup service using docker-compose.
 For more general information about how to configure Authup, see the [configuration](./configuration) section.

 ::: warning **Warning**